tsunami416604/azure-docs.hu-hu/articles/azure-functions/functions-create-your-first-function-visual-studio.md

 [!INCLUDE [Create a project using the Azure Functions template](../../includes/functions-vstools-create.md)]

-A Visual Studio létrehoz egy projektet és egy osztályt, amely tartalmazza a HTTP trigger függvény típusának szabványos kódját.
-A metódus `FunctionName` attribútuma beállítja a függvény nevét, amely alapértelmezés szerint `HttpTrigger`.
-A `HttpTrigger` attribútum azt adja meg, hogy a függvényt egy HTTP-kérelem indítja el.
+Visual Studio creates a project and class that contains boilerplate code for the HTTP trigger function type.
+The `FunctionName` attribute on the method sets the name of the function, which by default is `HttpTrigger`.
+The `HttpTrigger` attribute specifies that the function is triggered by an HTTP request.
 A sablonkód elküld egy HTTP-választ, amely tartalmaz egy értéket a kérelem szövegtörzséből vagy a lekérdezési sztringből.

-A függvény képességeit a bemeneti és kimeneti kötésekkel bővítheti, ha a megfelelő attribútumokat alkalmazza a metódusra.
+You can expand the capabilities of your function using input and output bindings by applying the appropriate attributes to the method.
 További információkért lásd az [Azure Functions C#-fejlesztői referenciaanyagának](functions-dotnet-class-library.md) [Eseményindítók és kötések](functions-dotnet-class-library.md#triggers-and-bindings) szakaszát.

 Most, hogy már létrehozott egy függvényprojektet és egy HTTP-eseményindítóval aktivált függvényt, tesztelheti a helyi számítógépen.

 ## <a name="run-the-function-locally"></a>Függvény helyi futtatása

-A Visual Studio integrálva van Azure Functions Core Tools, így a függvények a teljes functions futtatókörnyezet használatával helyileg is tesztelhető.
+Visual Studio integrates with Azure Functions Core Tools so that you can test your functions locally using the full Functions runtime.

 [!INCLUDE [functions-run-function-test-local-vs](../../includes/functions-run-function-test-local-vs.md)]